-Library services are available to all Eastern Gateway students.
-They may contact library staff online or by phone.
+Library services are available to all Eastern Gateway students via the local collections or through the OhioLINK state-wide consortium.
+Students may contact library staff online or by phone.
 Contact information is available online at the library's webpage.
 Books and other materials may be researched and ordered online as well.
-Pick-up/drop-off sites for library books and materials are available to students at the Youngstown Campus., as well and the main library at the Steubenville Campus.
+Pick-up/drop-off sites for library books and materials are available to students at both the Steubenville and Youngstown Campuses.
 Contact your site coordinator for more information about hours and services at these sites.